 Proof of health examination and immunizations are due on the first day of pupil attendance.
 Failure to comply with the above requirements by the 11th pupil attendance day of the current school year will result in the student's exclusion from school until the required health forms are presented to the school, subject to certain exceptions.
 All students new to District 186 who register mid-term from out of state have 30 days following registration to comply with the health examination and immunization requirements.
 Students who transfer to District 186 from a school district within Illinois have 10 days to comply.
-If a medical reason prevents a student from receiving a required immunization within the timeframe indicated above, the student must present an immunization schedule and a statement of the medical reasons causing the delay.
+If a medical reason prevents a student from receiving a required immunization schedule and a statement of the medical reasons causing the delay.
 The schedule and statement of medical reasons must be signed by an appropriate medical professional.